drinking-code/react-round-div/README.md

 *for HTML divs in React.js*

 `react-round-div` makes your rounded rectangles look smoother for a more pleasant feel.
-With a simple and easy integration into your code you have to do almost nothing to up the style of your project.
+The package weighs [just under 10KB](#size) and has an almost "plug and play"-integration into your code, so that you have to do next to nothing to up the style of your project.

 Here is a very clear demonstration of these smooth corners: